 I'm a reading specialist from Chicago, now living in the beauty of the Roosevelt National Forest in the Rocky Mountains of Colorado.
-My first book "Aliana Reaches for the Moon" is about a creative, curious, kind and messy girl who loves science and her very patient parents.
-I'm currently writing a YA novel about a family broken apart by a secret and a misunderstanding.
+My first book "Aliana Reaches for the Moon" features a creative and curious girl who loves science, her little brother, and her very patient parents.
+I'm currently writing a MG novel and several picture books with STEM elements and dogs.

 View more posts